wheaney/breezy-desktop/README.md

 #### Arch Linux

-*Note: if you've previously installed Breezy GNOME using the setup script, you must uninstall it first: `~/.local/bin/breezy_gnome_uninstall`*

 Breezy GNOME is in AUR (but not pacman, yet).
+To install, run these commands from a terminal:
+1. If you've previously installed Breezy GNOME using the setup script, you must uninstall it first with `breezy_gnome_uninstall`
-To install: `yay -S breezy-desktop-gnome-git` and, once that succeeds, `systemctl --user enable --now xr-driver.service`
+2. `yay -S breezy-desktop-gnome-git`
+3. `systemctl --user enable --now xr-driver.service`

 #### All other distros